railwayapp/docs/src/docs/reference/public-api.md

 ---

-Once you have your token, you can pass it within the `Authorization` header of your request.
+Once you have your token, you can pass it within the `Authorization` header of your request:
 ```bash
 curl --request POST \
   --url https://backboard.railway.app/graphql/v2 \